Skip To Content

 4. Publish the oriented imagery catalog to ArcGIS Online.

-2. Upload imagery to the cloud if it isn't already (if you're not loading images as attachments in ArcGIS Online).
+2. You can upload imagery to the cloud if it isn't already (if you're not loading images as attachments in ArcGIS Online).

-3. From ArcGIS Online, add the oriented imagery catalog to ArcGIS Pro or our sample Oriented Imagery web app, or use it to create and share a custom ArcGIS Experience Builder web app.
+3. From ArcGIS Online, you can add the oriented imagery catalog to ArcGIS Pro or the sample Oriented Imagery web app, or use it to create and share a custom ArcGIS Experience Builder web app.

 For users who want to create a custom Oriented Imagery app to share their imagery, you can leverage the Oriented Imagery widget available in the ArcGIS Online edition of ArcGIS Experience Builder).
 For more advanced developers, there is also an Oriented Imagery API and a detailed description of the oriented imagery catalog schema to help create and customize applications.